Geo reporter Ali Imran goes missing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Geo News reporter Ali Imran went missing on Friday evening.
-According to the family sources, Ali Imran had gone to nearby bakery but did not return home.
-He told the family he would return in half an hour, but did not return despite passage of many hours, said the worried family members.
+KARACHI: Geo News reporter Ali Imran went missing on Friday evening.
+According to family sources, Ali Imran had gone to nearby bakery but did not return home.
+He told the family he would return in half an hour, but did not return despite passage of many hours, added the family members.

-They said the police authorities were informed about Imran’s disappearance.
-The Geo News administration said Karachi Police chief and DIG East had been informed about his disappearance.
+The family said the police authorities were informed that Ali Imran had gone missing.

+The Geo News administration said Karachi police chief and DIG East had been informed about disappearance of reporter Ali Imran.